Dealing With Feelings Of Loneliness

 As we turn to our Savior for comfort and peace, we can rest assured that He knows how we feel.
 He has suffered beyond anything we can comprehend.
 We do not have to live life a victim of our circumstances or our past, bitter and alone.
 We can move beyond these things and have the happiness and peace that we desire.

 All around us, there are people who do not have loved ones or friends close by and can use our companionship.
 Programs such as adopting grandparents or grandchildren are available.
 Big brother or big sister programs allow us to influence youth who may be bereft of loved ones.
 We can find those in our religious congregation or neighborhood who may be in circumstances similar to ours, and get together for social activities.
-We provide a valuable service to others as we fill the void in our own lives, for our emotional health!
+We provide a valuable service to others as we fill the void in our own lives.

 *Poem "Empty" by Denise W. Anderson.